 Criteria for surgery may vary somewhat, but generally surgery is indicated when the exotropia is frequently present, when the patient is experiencing significant symptoms (eyestrain, double vision, squinting), or when there is evidence that the patient is losing "binocular vision."
 Surgery may not be recommended if the exotropia is adequately controlled with glasses or other non- surgical methods.

 WHAT IS BINOCULAR VISION?

 Binocular vision refers to the brain's ability to see objects with both eyes simultaneously.
 Among other benefits, binocular vision is necessary for normal depth perception, or "3-D vision".
 Your pediatric ophthalmologist has ways to test this in the office.

 Age is seldom the main determining factor for exotropia surgery.
 Surgery is appropriate when exotropia is present for the majority of the patient’s waking hours, regardless of age.

 In a small child, part-time patching of the preferred eye is useful if the child has a preference for one eye over the other, or amblyopia.
 This helps to protect the vision in the non-preferred eye.
-Some have proposed the use of alternate day, alternate eye patching to help control exotropia.
-This is currently being investigated by a national randomized trial.
+Some have proposed the use of alternate day, alternate eye patching, but this generally works best in young children to regain control.

 If a patient is nearsighted or has high astigmatism, keeping the glasses prescription up to date may help control the alignment.

 If the angle of the exotropia is small, prisms may be used to relieve double vision, particularly in adults, however it does not treat the eye misalignment itself.

 Exercises have been proven to treat convergence insufficiency, which is a specific type of eye deviation.
 You may hear about exercises suggested for treating some cases of intermittent exotropia, however, they have not been shown to effectively treat intermittent exotropia.